Model Order Reduction for Water Quality Dynamics: Introduction and Paper Contributions

 In the water systems research community, the reduced models are applied in simplifying networks in the context of hydraulics and the techniques adopted are different from the ones aforementioned in dynamic systems.
 That is, the reduced model achieves a high-fidelity representation for the complete network hydraulic, but greatly simplifies the computation.
 For example, a skeletonization method~\cite{ulanicki1996simplification} removes nodes from a linearized network model through Gauss elimination, and reduces the network model while preserving the nonlinear characteristics of the original network model.
 Salomons~\cite{shamir2008optimal} obtain a reduced model by the genetic algorithm.
 To meet the computational efficiency requirements of real-time hydraulic state estimation, Preis et al.~\cite{preis2011efficient} introduce a reduced model using a water system-aggregation technique.
 A methodology and application of a conjunctive hydraulic and water quality model for water distribution systems aggregation are presented in study~\cite{perelman2008water}.
-In contrast, this paper focuses on a different research problem that reduces the order of water quality dynamics model, which has not been studied in the literature.
+In contrast, this paper focuses on a different research problem that reduces the order of water quality dynamics model, which has not been studied in the literature, with the end-goal of performing post-MOR model driven control of water quality dynamics.